datacommonsorg/docsite/datasets/Biomedical.md

 #### [SIDER 4.1](http://sideeffects.embl.de/)
 SIDER is a database of adverse drug reactions curated by the EMBL collaboration.
 "SIDER contains information on marketed medicines and their recorded adverse drug reactions.
 The information is extracted from public documents and package inserts.
 The available information include side effect frequency, drug and side effect classifications as well as links to further information, for example drug–target relations."
 Data Commons hosts version 4.1 of SIDER released on October 21, 2015.

 This data is made available under the [Creative Commons Attribution-Noncommercial-Share Alike 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Information about citing SIDER can be found [here](http://sideeffects.embl.de/about/).
-This data was formatted for Data Commons through a collaboration with Dr. Sergio Baranzini’s group at UCSF.

 ### [The Human Protein Atlas](https://www.proteinatlas.org/)